New Low Voltage Directive 2014/35/EU

 - Description and explanations necessary for the understanding of those drawings;

-- A list of the harmonized standards applied in full or in part;
+- A list of the harmonised standards applied in full or in part;

 - Results of design calculations made, examinations carried out, etc.;

-Manufacturers shall ensure that electrical equipment bears a type, batch or serial number or other element allowing its identification and indicate registered tradename or trademark and the postal address at which they can be contacted.
-The electrical equipment shall be accompanied by instructions and safety information in a language which can be easily understood by consumer and other end-users, as determined by the Member State concerned .
+Manufacturers shall ensure that the electrical equipment bears a type, batch or serial number, or other data allowing for its identification, as well as the manufacturer’s registered tradename or trademark and his postal address.
+The electrical equipment shall be accompanied by instructions and safety information in a language which can be easily understood by the consumer and other end-users, as determined by the Member State concerned .

-Once determined that the electrical equipment satisfied the applicable requirements of the Low Voltage Directive 2014/35/EU, the manufacturer should draw up an EU declaration of conformity and to affix the CE marking on electrical equipment.
+Once determined that the electrical equipment has met with the applicable requirements of the Low Voltage Directive 2014/35/EU, the manufacturer should draw up an EU declaration of conformity and affix the CE marking on the electrical equipment.

-Other economic operators such as importers and distributors mostly have a monitoring and verification tasks.
-These operators must ensure adequate control to only bring electrical equipment that meets the requirements into the EU market, but they do not need to run a conformity assessment themselves.
-This is different if an importer is bringing a piece of electrical equipment into the EU market.
-In that case he is seen as the manufacturer and must carry out all obligations of the manufacturer
+Other economic operators, such as importers and distributors , mostly have monitoring and verification tasks.
+These operators must ensure adequate control of only placing electrical equipment that meets the requirements on the EU market, but they do not need to run a conformity assessment themselves.
+This is different if an importer is placing a piece of electrical equipment on the EU market.
+In that case, he is seen as the manufacturer and must carry out all obligations of the manufacturer.

-Economic operators should take into the account that besides the Low Voltage Directive 2014/35/EU, other European Directives and/or Regulations may apply to electrical equipment.
-Examples of Directive that covers electrical equipment:
+Economic operators should take into account that besides the Low Voltage Directive 2014/35/EU, other European Directives and/or Regulations may apply to electrical equipment.
+Examples of Directives that cover electrical equipment: